The American Headache Society (in which Dr. Shirazi is a member of) has classified headaches into three main groups.

-At the TMJ & Sleep Therapy Centre of Conejo Valley, a comprehensive evaluation is performed to evaluate for the specific cause or causes of the headache, and we have a large network of physicians, chiropractors, therapists and other healthcare providers that we work with and refer to in order to get the maximum benefit for our patients.
+At the TMJ & Sleep Therapy Centre of Conejo Valley and Los Angeles, a comprehensive evaluation is performed to evaluate for the specific cause or causes of the headache.
+We have a large network of physicians, chiropractors, therapists and other healthcare providers that we work with and refer to in order to get the maximum benefit for our patients.

 Dr. Shirazi is a licensed Dentist, Acupuncturist and Sleep Technologist, using all of the resources available to get maximum benefit for his patients.
-Our Testimonial Page offers many people hope and encouragement.
+Our Patient Testimonials Page offers many people hope and encouragement.

-Are the most common of all headaches, found in all age groups and are nearly equal in prevalence among men and women, they typically are expressed with pain in the front of the head and base
+Tension type headaches are the most common of all headaches, found in all age groups and are nearly equal in prevalence among men and women.
+They typically are expressed with pain in the front of the head and base of the skull

-Tension type headaches typically have pain that radiates in a band like fashion on both sides, from forehead to base of skull.
+Tension-type headaches typically have pain that radiates in a band like fashion on both sides, from forehead to base of the skull.
 Pain often starts or radiates to the neck and upper back (trapezius) muscles.
-(Figure 2)

-Jaw issues can also be a cause of Forward Head Posture (FHP).
-FHP has been strongly associated with Tension type headaches and Jaw issues.
+Jaw issues can also be a cause of forwarding Head Posture (FHP).
+FHP has been strongly associated with Tension-type headaches and Jaw issues.

-This FHP puts extreme pressure on the neck itself; for every inch of FHP, the neck must carry an extra 10 lbs. (the average weight of a human head).
+This FHP puts extreme pressure on the neck itself; for every inch of FHP, the neck must carry an extra 10 lbs. (the average weight of a human head) which causes a lot of strain on the body.

 Again, the cause for all this could be related to an underlying Jaw issue or Sleep Breathing Disorder.
 A Jaw disorder can determine the neck and therefore head position, and vice versa.

-At the upper neck level there is an important nervous structure called the Subnucleus Caudalis (figure 6A and 6B), which is essentially an extension of the Trigeminal Nucleus, the source of all Migraines.
-It has been documented that chronic tension type headaches can eventually lead to Migraine headaches.
+At the upper neck level, there is an important nervous structure called the Subnucleus Caudalis, which is essentially an extension of the Trigeminal Nucleus, the source of all Migraines.
+It has been documented that chronic tension-type headaches can eventually lead to Migraine headaches.
 Chronic neck pain and/or tension can cause antagonistic signaling of the Subnucleus Caudalis.

 The term migraine is originally derived from the Greek word hemicrania, which means “half of the head.”
-And, for 70 percent of the time, the migraine is one-sided or occurring on one side of the head (figure 7).
-Migraine is considered a vascular headache because it is associated with changes in the size of the arteries in and outside of the brain.
+And, for 70 percent of the time, the migraine is one-sided or occurring on one side of the head.
+A migraine is considered a vascular headache because it is associated with changes in the size of the arteries in and outside of the brain.
 These vascular changes are ultimately caused by the Trigeminal Nerve/Ganglion.
-An inflammation, or recurring antagonistic signals to the Trigeminal Nerve/Ganglion in your head triggers a chain reaction: the changes in serotonin in the blood vessels and the brain lead to shifts of blood flow, bypassing the capillaries and going through shunts to the veins.

 Common Migraines are the most common form as described above, accounting for 70% – 80% of all migraines.
 Common Migraines do not have aura’s associated with them.

 Classic Migraines, accounting for the rest, are associated with aura.
 Auras are visual disturbances (outlines of lights or jagged light images) that precede a migraine; these warning symptoms may occur anywhere from a few minutes to 24 hours before the migraine.
 The visual changes are common in one or both eyes.
-They may occur in any combination of the following:
+They may occur in any combination.

 * Seeing zigzag lines